Bottom Painting

 With bottom paint, usually the more biocide, or different types of biocide, the greater the cost.
 Also certain properties, like self-polishing, single or multi-season effectiveness, or slime-fighting ability, require the inclusion of certain additives, which can increase the cost.
 If you don’t need it, you shouldn’t have to pay for it, which is why we created a complete line of bottom paints to balance every boater’s needs and budget.

-Figuring Out How Much Bottom Paint You’ll Need
+Figuring How Much Paint You Need

 Figuring out the approximate surface area (in square feet) of your hull below the waterline is a good way to determine the amount of bottom paint you’ll need.
 Here’s an easy formula to use: